Get a property report and suburb profile for any property in Randwick

 Randwick demographics

 Randwick, located in Sydney's Eastern Suburbs, is a vibrant and diverse community known for its blend of urban convenience and coastal charm.
 With a population of 28,943 and a median age of 36, Randwick attracts a mix of families, professionals, and students, thanks to its proximity to the University of New South Wales and the Prince of Wales Hospital.
-The suburb's median total household income of $2,422 per week reflects its relatively affluent demographic, with many residents enjoying a comfortable lifestyle.
+The suburb's median total household income of $2,422 per week reflects its relatively affluent status, appealing to those seeking a comfortable lifestyle close to the city and beaches.

 Housing in Randwick is a mix of ownership and rental, with 23.9% of properties owned outright and 24.2% owned with a mortgage.
-The rental market is also robust, with 51.9% of properties being rented, appealing to students and young professionals seeking flexibility.
-Randwick's blend of heritage architecture, modern amenities, and access to public transport makes it a desirable location for those seeking a balanced lifestyle close to both the city and the sea.
+The rental market is robust, with 51.9% of properties being rented, catering to students, young professionals, and those preferring a more transient lifestyle.
+Randwick's appeal lies in its accessibility to both the city and the coast, offering residents a unique blend of urban and beachside living, making it a sought-after location for a wide range of Australians.

 Randwick infrastructure, key developments and investment opportunities